thecnoNSMB/ktane-mission-solver/ModuleSolver readme.txt

     Used to initialize module-specific custom data. custom_data_clear(): Called automatically on module solve or stage reset.
-    Used to clear module-specific custom data.
+    Used to clear module-specific custom data. resort_queue(): Called automatically before each solve with the current solver queue.
+    Used to change the order of solvers in the queue if needed.

 Other elements:
 total_count: The total number of module instances.